TeemSweety/KittyClub/index.md

 ### Instructions

 1. Open Loader With Administrator Privledges.
-2. Press OK When Prompted With "Launch {GAME NAME}, Right Meow."
+2. Press OK When Prompted With "Launch {GAME NAME}, Right Meow".
-3. Launch The Game, Wait Up To 30 Seconds For A Menu To Appear.
+3. Launch The Game.
+4. Press F2 When In The Lobby Of The Game.
-4. Done Playing?
+5. Done Playing?
 Restart Your PC To Unload Kitty Club Software Fully To Ensure You Are Not Risking Bans In Other Games Unknowingly.

 ### Still Need Help?